Mützig

 Mützig is a beer brand owned by Heineken and its subsidiaries, and was originally brewed in 1810 by Brasserie Mutzig of Alsace, France.
 It is now a 5.5% ABV lager available in 65cl and 33cl bottles.
 It has a full-bodied taste and distinctive packaging, and is the most successful premium, locally brewed beer in Central Africa.
 Mützig is considered a flagship African brand.

 Mützig's slogan is "Mützig, the Taste of Success" in English and "Mützig, Le goût de la Réussite" in French.

 History

+Alsace

 The name Mützig originates from Mutzig, a commune of France located at the entrance of the Bruche river valley, in the Bas-Rhin department in Alsace, in north-eastern France.
 Brasserie Mutzig was founded in 1810 by Antoine Wagner and the beer was brewed there until the brewery closed in 1989, after merging into Alsacienne de Brasserie (Albra) in 1969, and being acquired by Heineken in 1972.
 The 1969 merger forming l'Alsacienne de Brasserie (Alsatian Brewery), combined Mutzig with the Alsatian breweries: de l'Espérance, de la Perle, de Colmar, and Haag à Ingwiller.
 The old Mutzig brewery was bought by the city of Mutzig in 1992.
 It was designated a historical monument in 2001, renovated in 2009, and now houses a business incubator.